Note from the Fluoride Action Network:

 Why are some communities so resistant to adding fluoride to their water?

-Part of it is based on unfounded fears that is harmful and causes everything from cancer to lower IQs.
+Part of it is based on unfounded fears that fluoride is harmful and causes everything from cancer to lower IQs.
 But there is absolutely no credible evidence to support this.
 At very high levels, it’s been confirmed that it can cause fluorosis, which causes white stains on teeth but really does no other damage.
-Ever since community fluoridation programs began more than 50 years ago, fringe groups have voiced paranoid suspicions that fluoridated water is an attempt at – often for nefarious reasons.
+Ever since community fluoridation programs began more than 50 years ago, fringe groups have voiced paranoid suspicions that fluoridated water is an attempt at government control – often for nefarious reasons.

 How can New Jersey get more fluoride in the water?

-For more than a decade, the New Jersey Dental Association and the Rutgers School of Dental Medicine have pushed for to mandate statewide water fluoridation.
+For more than a decade, the New Jersey Dental Association and the Rutgers School of Dental Medicine have pushed for state officials to mandate statewide water fluoridation.
 The latest effort, in 2013, resulted in legislation that was voted down.
 Similar legislation was also voted down in 2018.
 But the need has been just as great.
 Hopefully, the public and state government will soon recognize the tremendous value of water fluoridation.
 As a growing mountain of evidence shows its efficacy, it gets harder to ignore.

 Provided by Rutgers University